isomerpages/mol-services/_government-services/02-check-govt-benefits/00a-overview(accordion).md

     </ol>
 - title: <a name="changes"></a> Making Changes (After Submission)
   content: |
-    You may re-file within 14 days of your previous submission or before the tax season ends (click [here](https://www.iras.gov.sg/irashome/web/pages/taxCalendarListing.aspx) to find more information on tax due dates) - including all your income details and expenses, donations and relief claims where applicable.
+    You may re-file within 14 days of your previous submission or before the tax season ends (click [here](https://www.iras.gov.sg/irashome/web/pages/taxCalendarListing.aspx) to find more information on upcoming tax due dates) - including all your income details and expenses, donations and relief claims where applicable.

     *Do note that you can only re-file once.*